-30 30 WOLF CREEK PARK Location: Wolf Creek Rd Size Durpage/Hag Accessibility Assessibility Notes a leas developed eite, seesesibility issues de evist.
-The 17 Resource 3 future accessib a less developed site, accessibility issues do exist.
-The ility needs of this natural area continue to be evaluated on sis and any needed improvements will be detailed in the
+30 WOLF CREEK PARK Location: Wolf Creek Rd Size Purpose/Use Accessibility Accessibility Notes

+(acres) 1 01000/000 Rating 17 Natural Resource Area/Community Park 3 As this area is a less developed site, accessibility issues do exist.
+The future accessibility needs of this natural area continue to be evaluated on an ongoing basis and any needed improvements will be detailed in the action plan.